hmrc/agents-external-stubs/README.md

 Response | Description
 ---|---
-202| when user accepted, `Location` header contains link to get the entity 404| when `userId` not found
+202| when user accepted, `Location` header contains link to get the entity 409| when user cannot be updated because of a unique constraint violation 404| when `userId` not found

 #### POST /agents-external-stubs/users/